alexengrig/metter/README.md

 # metter

-Metter is an annotation processor for generation meta information (getters and setters).
+Metter is an annotation processor for generation meta-information (getters and setters).

 ## Motivation